 |15.||Sony RX100 IV||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (1080/60p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX100 III has an electronic viewfinder (1440k dots), while the 80D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 80D has a higher magnification than the one of the RX100 III (0.59x vs 0.22x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The viewfinders of both cameras offer the same field of view (100%), as well as the same magnification (0.59x).
 The table below summarizes some of the other core capabilities of the Canon 80D and Sony RX100 III in connection with corresponding information for a sample of similar cameras.